Autoscaling based on ALB metrics

 Note: Make sure you use the secret name correctly in triggerAuthentication of KEDA object!!

-You can view your KEDA objects in Custom resources of App Details Page
+You can view your KEDA objects in Custom resources once the aplication is succesfully deployed.

 While true